MicrosoftDocs/visualstudio-docs/docs/python/selecting-a-python-environment-for-a-project.md

 1. Select an environment as the base interpreter and select **Create**.
 Visual Studio displays a progress bar while it configures the environment and downloads any necessary packages.
 Upon completion, the virtual environment appears in the **Python Environments** window for the containing project.

 1. The virtual environment is not activated by default.
-To activate the virtual environment for the project, select and hold it (or right-click it) and select **Activate Environment**.
+To activate the virtual environment for the project, right-click it and select **Activate Environment**.

 > [!Note]
 > If the location path identifies an existing virtual environment, Visual Studio detects the base interpreter automatically (using the *orig-prefix.txt* file in the environment's *lib* directory) and changes the **Create** button to **Add**.